Influenza (Flu) Information

 Requesting an Influenza Vaccine Event

 Allegheny County is partnering with hospitals, clinics, and other healthcare providers to ensure that vaccines are available to all residents.
-If your organization would like to provide flu shots at an event or gathering, please email us at influenza@alleghenycounty.us and we will match you with one of our partners who can help vaccinate your community.
+For organizations interested in providing flu shots at an event or gathering, please email influenza@alleghenycounty.us for more information.

 Frequently Asked Questions